-SIS is planning to schedule a pre-IND meeting with the FDA in Q1/2019, and following such regulatory approval, plans to initiate a US-based Phase II study in Herpes Labialis.
+SIS is submitting a pre-IND filing through a meeting with the FDA.
+Following such regulatory approval, plans to initiate a US-based Phase III study in Herpes Labialis.

 T: +972 8 9314114